SteveLeve/dev-setup-using-ansible/README.md

-# WSL / Ubuntu Environment Setup with Ansible
+# Ubuntu Environment Setup with Ansible

-This repository contains a set of scripts to automate the setup and configuration of a development environment on a Windows Subsystem for Linux (WSL) instance or any other Ubuntu host using Ansible.
+This repository contains a set of scripts to automate the setup and configuration of a development environment on Ubuntu Linux (inclding WSL) using Ansible.

 The goal is to create a consistent, repeatable, and version-controlled process for bootstrapping a machine with essential development tools.